gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

 # Banking example projects
 There are several projects in the GBDK 2020 examples folder which demonstrate different ways to use banking.
-  - `Banks`: A basic banking example
+  - `Banks`: a basic banking example
-  - `Banks_new`: Examples of using new bank assignment and calling conventions available in GBDK 2020 and it's updated SDCC version.
+  - `Banks_new`: examples of using new bank assignment and calling conventions available in GBDK 2020 and its updated SDCC version.
-  - `Banks_farptr`: Using far pointers which have the bank number built into the pointer.
+  - `Banks_farptr`: using far pointers which have the bank number built into the pointer.
-  - `Banks_autobank`: Shows how to use the bank auto-assignment feature of in GBDK 2020 4.0.2 or later, instead of having to manually specify which bank a source file will reside it.
+  - `Banks_autobank`: shows how to use the bank auto-assignment feature in GBDK 2020 4.0.2 or later, instead of having to manually specify which bank a source file will reside it.